Generalizable End-to-End Tool-Use RL with Synthetic CodeGym: CodeGym Environment Design Details

-This abstraction enables the instantiation of new tasks by specifying the state variables and extending the action set with domain-specific functions, while preserving the overall interface.
-For example, in \textbf{EditDistanceEnv}, the state consists of two strings and a dynamic programming table, the action set includes operations such as \texttt{GetStringLength}, \texttt{SetDPTableCell}, and \texttt{CompareCharacters}, and the reference solver implements the standard dynamic programming algorithm for edit distance.
+This abstraction enables the instantiation of new environments by specifying the state variables and extending the action set with domain-specific functions, while preserving the overall interface.
+For example, in \textbf{EditDistanceEnv}, whose original coding task is to calculate the minimal editing distance of two strings, the environment state consists of two strings and a dynamic programming table, the action set includes operations such as \texttt{GetStringLength}, \texttt{SetDPTableCell}, and \texttt{CompareCharacters}, and the reference solver implements the standard dynamic programming algorithm for edit distance.

 Through this design, diverse algorithmic problems can be formalized under a consistent environment framework, facilitating both supervised imitation (via the reference solver) and reinforcement learning (via the action interface).